Latest Dynatrace

 Infrastructure & Operations gives you an overview of all the devices in your network.

-You can sort and filter the network devices, for example, by name, ID, type, problems, IP address, uptime, interface admin/operator, CPU, memory, saturated interfaces, and traffic volume.
+You can sort and filter the network devices, for example, by name, ID, type, problems, IP address, uptime, interface admin/operator, CPU, memory, saturated interfaces, traffic volume, and reachability.